curv3d/curv/docs/language/Statements.rst

   Local definitions may be interleaved with statements in a compound statement.
 A local definition defines variables whose scope begins at the next statement or definition (following ``;``) and extends to the end of the compound statement.
 This is called "sequential scoping".
-Definitions cannot be recursive.
+Local definitions cannot be recursive.
 Statements and local definitions are executed in strict left-to-right order.
 Use ``let`` for recursively scoped local variables, and see `Blocks`_ for definition syntax.